 Depending on which User group a user is added to, each User has a set of permissions associated with their accounts.
 These permissions either enable or disable a user's ability to perform its associated function.

 The available user permissions are defined under Default Permissions in the User group.

 Setting User Permissions

-When a new user is created, you can set different permissions for that user on different domains and subdomains.
-You can also set permissions on different user types, even for the default types.
+When a new user is created, you can set specific permissions for that user on different domains and subdomains.
+You can also set permissions on different user groups, even for the default types.

-As a developer you are only able to leverage your website from the backoffice when you build on the users section of Umbraco, since the user section is restricted to the Umbraco backoffice.
+As a developer you are only able to leverage your website from the backoffice when you build on the users section of Umbraco, since the Users section is restricted to the Umbraco backoffice.